 10 Crimes – The Charge Sheet

-1, The Presenter Panicked and Ran – Whether thrown off balance by technical issues, a late start of not having rehearsed against the clock, many presenters, including Key Note Speakers managed to get into a sweaty nervous panic during their talks.
+1, The Presenter Panics and Runs – Whether thrown off balance by technical issues, a late start of not having rehearsed against the clock, many presenters, including Key Note Speakers manage to get into a sweaty nervous panic during their talks.
 When you speed up at the end of your slot, your audience know something is amiss.
 When you admit that time has got away from you and then do not adjust, the audience become anxious on your behalf and when you say, “I will stop now!”
 4 times without finishing, the audience will condemn you to presenter hell in your presence.
-The cost to you of presenter panic is having an audience close their minds with a slamming sound as the barriers drop preventing any transfer value.
+The cost to you of presenter panic is having an audience close their minds with a slamming sound as the barriers drop preventing any further transfer of value.
 What a pity.
 What a waste.
 What a misspending of all that preparation time.

 If you rehearse against the clock you can measure your content against the allocated time and therefore regain control.
 Additionally you may have a section that you can jettison if you experience a time scare.
 Not right at the end but 50 or 60% of the way through.
-Also keep your piece simple enough for the time allocated.
-A 90 minute monologue simply doesn’t work in 2017 and 20 minutes is not enough time to outline splitting the atom or finding a cure for world hunger.
+Also, keep your piece simple enough for the time allocated.
+A 90 minute monologue simply doesn’t work in 2018 and 20 minutes is not enough time to outline splitting the atom or finding a cure for world hunger.

 When you feel scarcity – SLOW DOWN – This will give you time to think, look cool in front of your audience and present the appearance of being in control.
 We will repeat this later – Your Audience wants you to SUCCEED.

 2, Voice Crime.
-There is nothing worse for the speaker or the audience than someone sat at the back shouting, “We can’t here you”, ”Please speak up” or, “We can’t hear you at the back.”
-Beside thinking that they should have got here earlier and found a better seat, this will distract you from your delivery, dilute your message and divide the audience into those who join in the bullying and those that start to pity you.
+There is nothing worse for the speaker or the audience than someone sat at the back shouting, “We can’t hear you”, ”Please speak up” or, “We can’t hear you at the back.”
+Beside thinking that they should have turned up earlier and found a better seat, this will distract you from your delivery, dilute your message and divide the audience into those who join in the bullying and those that start to pity you.
 Both groups are not doing you any favours.
 Add to the crime sheet the monotone presenter, the mutterer or the huddled script reader and you have a case ready for prosecution.

 Singing lessons – Yes, I am serious.
 If you wish to project your voice, if you wish to raise your volume, if you wish never to loose your voice again during a presentation, join a choir or take individual singing lessons.
 It will do wonders for your voice quality, your confidence and your connection with the audience.